Results of IDP IELTS

 Your Options after IELTS Results Are Declared

 The IELTS is co-owned by Cambridge University ESOL Department of Examinations, British Council and IDP: IELTS Australia.
 As it is evident from the ownership of the IELTS, it is an English language test designed to reflect your skill in reading, writing, speaking, as well as, understanding instructions given in English.
-Thus, the IELTS results IDP consists of an IELTS score and the score you receive for each section of the examination.
-An elaborate analysis of the constituents of IELTS results IDP is given in the following section.
+Thus, the IELTS result consists of test score and the score you receive for each section of the examination.
+An elaborate analysis of the constituents of the IELTS results is given in the following section.

 Understand Your IELTS Score

-The IELTS examination is scored by trained examiners who have thorough knowledge of the policies of the owners of IELTS and years of experience in marking IELTS papers.
-The first step in the marking process is to mark each section of your IELTS (Listening, Reading, Writing, and Speaking) examination on a scale of 1 to 9.
+The IELTS examination is scored by trained examiners who have thorough knowledge of the policies of the owners of the test and years of experience in marking the test papers.
+The first step in the marking process is to mark each section of your test (Listening, Reading, Writing, and Speaking) examination on a scale of 1 to 9.
 This is the raw score that you will receive for each section of the examination.
-This raw score for each section will be reported as a score band in your IELTS results IDP.
+This raw score for each section will be reported as a score band.

 The second step in the process is to calculate the mean of the scores of all the sections of the examination, in order to report your 'Overall Band Score'.
 This process will become easier with an example.
 Consider that you have received the following individual scores: Listining-5.5, Reading-5.0, Writing-7.5 and Speaking 6.0.
 Then the sum of all individual score is 24.0.
 The mean on this score will be 20.0/4 which is equal to an Overall Band Score of 6.0.